Find similiar products:

 The tablets should be swallowed with a glass of water.

-Talk to a doctor or go to hospital straight away.
-Take the medicine pack with you a so the doctor knows what you have taken.
-Signs of overdose may include drowsiness, low body temperature, low blood pressure, twisting your limbs, stiffness, shaking, unusual heart beats and coma.
+Talk to a doctor or go to a hospital straight away.
+Take the medicine pack with you so the doctor knows what you have taken.
+Signs of an overdose may include drowsiness, low body temperature, low blood pressure, twisting of your limbs, stiffness, shaking, unusual heart beats and coma.

 Do not take a double dose (two doses at the same time) to make up for a forgotten dose.
 Skip the missed dose then go on as before.